MurrayEfford/secrapp/readme.md

 ### Usage

-Click this link to run [secrapp](https://www.stats.otago.ac.nz/secrapp) version 2.0 in your web browser from a University of Otago server without installing it locally (2.2 will follow soon).
+Click this link to run [secrapp](https://www.stats.otago.ac.nz/secrapp) version 2.2 in your web browser from a University of Otago server without installing it locally.

 It may be better to run **secrapp** on your own machine: models may fit faster, and you can install the latest the GitHub version.
 Also, there is a limit to the number of simultaneous users on the server.